AhmedHashim04/EducationManagementSystem/README.md

 # 📚 EMS System - Education Management System

 🚀 **EMS System** is a fully-featured education management system that provides an interactive environment for students, instructors, and assistants.
-It supports course management, assignments, and an internal chat system.
+It supports course management, assignments, chat, and grading system.

 ---